Ingredients:

 Store in an airtight container.

-The above recipe is taking from Wildwood’s amazing and new cookbook, Plant-Based Made Simple by Carin Lynch.
+The above recipe is taking from Wildwood’s amazing new cookbook, Plant-Based Made Simple by Carin Lynch.
 You will want to add this one to your collection.
 To order, contact Wildwood Natural Food Market at naturalfood@wildwoodhealth.org, Tel: (706) 820-1252, or https://www.amazon.com/Plant-Based-Simple-Cookbook-Carin-Lynch/dp/0578745593